praveenande84/Target-Interview/03 Theory/01 Client/01 html/html.md

 ```

 ##### HTML link element
-We use the HTML link element to link the CSS fileto an HTML.
+We use the HTML link element to link the CSS file to an HTML.

 ```HTML
 <link rel="stylesheet" href="styles.css">